soulweblab/docker4localdev/README.md

 ## Locally-trusted certificate

-You need to generate your own locally-trusted certificates.
+You need to generate your own _locally-trusted_ certificate.

-Install [mkcert](https://github.com/FiloSottile/mkcert) on your system.
+Install [Mkcert](https://github.com/FiloSottile/mkcert) on your system.

 Once installed, run `mkcert-install`.